YuanxinPan/PPPx_bin/README.md

 ## Contributing

-if you have suggestions or encounter issues related to the usage of the PPPx software, please create an [issue](https://github.com/YuanxinPan/PPPx_bin/issues/new).
+If you have suggestions or encounter issues related to the usage of the PPPx software, please create an [issue](https://github.com/YuanxinPan/PPPx_bin/issues/new).